 Love was never missing between us and distance is not even the biggest hurdle that we handled.
 It was difficult for any two people to grow up together without growing apart.
 And I must admit, being polyamorous made us stronger as a couple.

-We have travelled a long way since and helped each other along the way.
-Now that we are travelling the uncharted territory of a long distance relationship, we have set new ground rules.
+We have travelled a long way since that night he took me to the hostel and we have helped each other along the way.
+Now that we are travelling the uncharted territory of a long-distance relationship, we have set new ground rules.
 We are not to discuss our current sexual escapades with each other while we are in different time zones.